 Hotel Le Bussy

-I was pleasantly surprised by this hotel which is graded as 2-star but surpassed my expectations on every level.
+I was pleasantly surprised by Hotel Le Bussy which is graded as 2-star but surpassed my expectations on every level.
 Perhaps I was just fortunate to get one of the best rooms in the hotel (I stayed out of season), but for under €100 a night I had an entry hall, large bedroom with traditional French furniture and decor, a writing desk and two picture windows offering dramatic views of the château.
 I was only supposed to stay one night.
 I ended up staying for two and if I didn’t have a pre-booked Eurostar, I’d have been there much longer.

 Although L’Isle Verte is the budget option, it’s pretty luxurious as camp sites go, not least due to its location fronting the Loire River.
 As well as being able to pitch a tent, the site has eco-cabins and mobile homes.
 If you want to keep costs low, there is a grill (plancha) and terrace for making your own barbecue – handily, there is a butcher shop just opposite.